beaconsproject/disturbance_explorer/README.md

 The Regional Disturbance Explorer is an R shiny app that enables users to generate human footprint or landscape intactness maps using regional-scale anthropogenic surface disturbance data.
 The app includes the following functionality:

-  - Select an existing fundamental drainage area (FDA) or upload a area of interest (AOI) as a geopackage
+  - Upload anthropogenic disturbances (linear and areal) and an area of interest (AOI) as a geopackage
-  - View the distribution of natural and anthropogenic surface disturbances within a fundamental drainage area (watershed)
   - Calculate the regional human footprint (or landscape intactness) applying user-defined buffers of influence around linear or areal disturbances
   - Save footprint and intactness maps as a geopackage for use in QGIS or ArcGIS